POSTWAR JAPAN: Feminism and Protest Movements

 a) one due Nov.
 6 on any topic or readings covered between September 11 and October 21.
 For example, legacies of the occupation, the issue of war responsibility, Article 9 and the postwar Constitution, Education and Land Reform in the early Occupation years, the war crimes trials, the decision not to prosecute emperor Hirohito, postwar politics, the 1955 system, etc.; the environment and sustainability, the Minamata pullution case and its lessons, the Ampo demonstrations, and their significance.
 Please come talk to me about your ideas.

 b) another on a topic of your choice due Dec.
-11, slightly longer (7-8 pp), dealing with war memories and reconcnciliation, the comfort women issue, the Asian Women's Fund, the Kono Statement, PM Abe's equivocating about it, women's liberation and feminism in the 1970s, the postwar economic miracle, the demographic time bomb, the bursting of the economic bubble, the issue of US bases in Okinawa, the controversy over the fate of Okinawan civilians during the Battle of Okinawa, etc. The Documents in the Kingston book are very relevant here, Please come talk to me about your ideas.
+11, slightly longer (7-8 pp), dealing with war memories and reconcnciliation, women's liberation and feminism in the 1970s, specifically, the stories of women found in Changing Lives, the comfort women issue, the Asian Women's Fund, the Kono Statement, PM Abe's equivocating about it, the postwar economic miracle, the demographic time bomb, the bursting of the economic bubble, the issue of US bases in Okinawa, the controversy over the fate of Okinawan civilians during the Battle of Okinawa, etc. The Documents in the Kingston book are also very relevant here, Please come talk to me about your ideas.
 (30%)

 An in-class presentation of your final paper topic is required during the final week of classes.

 **Some elaboration of possible paper ideas can be found at the end of this syllabus.